How To Fit A Backpack

 When you try out a new backpack try a couple of them.
 At least three!
 By testing a couple of bags you know the difference between them and why they fit you or why they don’t.
 Do you have a bag today?
 What do you like, perhaps don’t like, what are you missing?

 Many trekking backpacks have adjustable torso length.
 Some people like science and measure it, but I tend to try, see and feel and have never actually measured mine.
 If you want to measure your back, bend your neck forward and feel the top of the spine.
 Follow it down with your fingers.
 The first big vertebra you feel is the one you’re looking for (seventh vertebra).
 Then feel your hip bones.
 Search for the higher part of the hip bone that feels like a horizontal shelf at your side.
 That’s the iliac crest, follow it until you reach the center of your spine.
 The distance between these two points is your torso length.

-When you try backpacks I advice you to always load them with weights for a realistic feel.
+When you try backpacks I advise you to always load them with weights for a realistic feel.
 It’s also easier to feel if you carry the majority of the weight on your hips when you put on your backpack.
-In addition, some backpacks tend to travel upwards when you move around if not loaded.
-How much will you carry in general, do you have a special trip in mind?
+In addition, some backpacks tend to shift upwards when you move around if not loaded.
+How much will you carry in general?
+Do you have a specific trip in mind?
 Put a couple of pillows in the bottom and thereafter the weights in between your shoulders as close to your body as possible.
 Put a pillow outside of the weight if possible and finish with a pillow or two before closing the bag making it full.
 The weight should always be placed here.
-If placed higher up and the weight balance will be off center and you will easily loose stability.
-Further out from the back and you most certainly feel that the bag it pulling you backwards.
-Try placing the weights it in the bottom or on one side – do you feel the difference?
+If placed higher up and the weight balance will be off centre and you will easily lose stability.
+Further out from the back and you most certainly feel that the bag is pulling you backwards.
+Try placing the weights in the bottom or on one side – do you feel the difference?